rivalee/rivalee_old.github.io/index.md

 ---

-Interaction designer and illustrator based in London, current student on MA Visual Communication at the Royal College of Art
+Interaction designer and illustrator and current student on MA Visual Communication at the Royal College of Art